sensepost/InvokeADCheck/README.md

 ## Installation

-Powershell Gallery (PS 5.0, Preferred method) `install-module ADChecks`
+Powershell Gallery (PS 5.0, Preferred method) `install-module InvokeADCheck`

 Manual Installation
-`iex (New-Object Net.WebClient).DownloadString("https://github.com/ocd-nl/ADChecks/raw/master/Install.ps1")`
+`iex (New-Object Net.WebClient).DownloadString("https://github.com/ocd-nl/InvokeADCheck/raw/master/Install.ps1")`

-Or clone this repository to your local machine, extract, go to the .\releases\ADChecks directory and import the module to your session to test, but not install this module.
+Or clone this repository to your local machine, extract, go to the .\releases\InvokeADCheck directory and import the module to your session to test, but not install this module.

 ## Features